Self-Assessment Study Program SASP (2016) Booklet

 Christopher L. Amling, MD John Barry Professor and Chair, Department of Urology, Oregon Health & Science University.
 Janssen (Consultant/Advisor).

-Joseph G. Borer, MD Assistant Professor of Surgery, Harvard Medical School, Associate in Urology, Department of Urology, Co-Director, Center for Robotic Surgery, Director, Center for Exstrophy, Director, Neurourology, Boston Children's Hospital, Boston, Massachusetts.
+Joseph G. Borer, MD Assistant Professor of Surgery (Urology), Harvard Medical School, Reconstructive Urologic Surgery Chair, Director, Neurourology and Urodynamics, Director, Bladder Exstrophy Program, Department of Urology, Boston Children's Hospital, Boston, Massachusetts.
 No Disclosures.

-Mark P. Cain, MD Professor of Urology, Department of Urology, Indiana University School of Medicine, Chief, Pediatric Urology, Riley Hospital for Children at IU Health.
+Mark P. Cain, MD Professor of Urology, Indiana University School of Medicine, Chief, Pediatric Urology, Riley Hospital for Children at IU Health.
 No Disclosures.

 Anthony A. Caldamone, MD Professor of Surgery (Urology) and Pediatrics, The Warren Alpert School of Medicine of Brown University, Urology Residency Program Director, Head Section of Pediatric Urology, Hasbro Children’s Hospital.
 No Disclosures.

-Steven C. Campbell, MD, PhD Professor of Surgery, Urology Residency Program Director, Department of Urology, Glickman Urological and Kidney Institute, Cleveland Clinic.
-Pfizer (Consultant/Advisor, Scientific Study/Trial); GSK (Scientific Study/Trial); Pfizer (Meeting Participant/Lecturer).
+Steven C. Campbell, MD, PhD Professor of Surgery, Urology Residency Program Director, Section of Urologic Oncology, Department of Urology, Glickman Urological and Kidney Institute, Cleveland Clinic.
+No Disclosures.

 Donna M. Connelly, BS AUA Program Coordinator.
 No Disclosures.